verytwisty/GutenbergTalk/Gutenberg Blocks 1.md

 [.footer: **Static Block**  | `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/1-static-block/index.js`]

-^ The Block can look different when the user has selected the block - this can be useful for adding information or displaying information
+^ - The Block can look different when the user has selected the block
+- Only when the block isSelected will the additional html appear

 ---